 This interactive platform offers a set of tools to think clearly and communicate constructively across differences.
 (Go to the "Get Started" tab and click "Individual User" to sign up.)

-Content warning: The resources listed below include references to racist acts and aggression.
+Warning: Some of the resources below refer to racist acts and aggression.

 College of Pharmacy Support